 Course Requirements Checklist

-This assignment requires the student to do a literature review that will articulate a model/framework of effective statesmanship.
+This assignment requires the student to do a literature review that will articulate his or her model/framework of effective statesmanship.
 This paper will serve as a building block to the final paper.
-This paper must be 5–7 pages (excluding the title page, abstract, and references) and contain ideas and citations from at least 12 scholarly references as well as the required reading and presentations from the course and Scripture.
-The Literature Review must be written following current Turabian style.
+This paper must be 9–12 pages (excluding the title page, abstract/introduction, summary, and references) and contain ideas and citations from at least 12-15 scholarly references inclusive of the required reading and presentations from the course and Scripture.
+This assignment must be written following current APA style.

-The student will submit a final research paper topic for review.
+For this quiz, the student will submit a topic for his or her Practical Applications Paper: Statesmanship Assignment for review.
 The instructor will use the submission to provide feedback on the topic and recommendations if needed to improve it.

-The student will write a 3–4-page paper discussing key statesmanship principles needed to reform a nation.
-The student must refer to the grading rubric found in Blackboard for complete assignment requirements.
-The Statesmanship and Reform Analysis Paper must be written following current Turabian style and should include citations from 5–7 scholarly references and the course readings and presentations, as well as a bibliography.
+The student will write a 6–8 page paper discussing key statesmanship principles needed to reform a nation.
+Refer to the grading rubric found in Canvas for complete assignment requirements.
+This assignment must be written following current APA style and should include citations from a total of 12-15 scholarly references inclusive of the course readings and presentations, as well as a bibliography.

-A significant portion of the student's grade for this course is earned by writing a 7–10-page paper on statesmanship.
-This paper is based upon the Literature Review paper and must reflect the comments and critiques of the instructor, as well as additional research where necessary to further develop assertions made in the Statesmanship and Reform Analysis Paper.
+A significant portion of the student's grade for this course is earned by writing a 9–12 page paper in current APA format on statesmanship.
+This paper is based upon the Research Paper: Articulating Your Statesmanship Framework Assignment and must reflect the comments and critiques of the instructor, as well as additional research to supplement the Practical Applications Paper: Statesmanship Assignment for a total of 12-15 resources.